010001000100000101000001/human-anatomy-quiz/README.md

 3. **Permissions Setup**: The service account "humananatomyquiz@human-anatomy-quiz-414515.iam.gserviceaccount.com" was granted editor access to the Google Sheets document to enable it to update scores.

+## How to fork this Repository
+Click on the "Fork" button at the top right of the page and wait for a couple of seconds for the newly forked repository to be created under your GitHub account.

 ## Credits
 The ability to set up Google sheets was taken from the series of videos on the love_sandwiches project.
 I used tutorials, guides and information from https://www.codecademy.com/, https://www.freecodecamp.org/, https://www.w3schools.com/, https://pypi.org/ and https://www.youtube.com/.